A complete guide to selecting an Electronic Lab Notebook (ELN) for your lab

 Answering this question helps you evaluate whether the ELN should have functionalities such as: electronic signatures, electronic witnessing and audit trails.

 SciNote Premium offers the above-mentioned functionalities.
 It would be the option for you if you need to comply with a specific set of requirements.
+If your lab needs to comply with 21 CFR part 11, GLP, GMP requirements we recommend reading more about how an ELN can work in a regulated environment.

 13. Intellectual Property: Check how does the ELN provider respect your IP rights and data ownership?